meshtastic/meshtastic/docs/software/python/standalone.md

 * Download meshtastic_ubuntu

-* Run the following command to make the file executable:
+* Run the following command to make the file executable and rename it 'meshtastic':

 ```
-chmod +x meshtastic_ubuntu
+chmod +x meshtastic_ubuntu && mv meshtastic_ubuntu meshtastic
 ```

 * To run the cli:

 ```
-./meshtastic_ubuntu
+./meshtastic
 ```

 :::tip